-Connecticut, the third smallest state, was founded as the 5th state to join the United States on January 9, 1788.
-Covering an area of 5,567 square miles with 250 miles of shoreline and a population of 3.5 million, it is easy to see why there may not be many ghost towns within the state lines.
+Connecticut, the third smallest state, was founded as the fifth state to join the United States on January 9, 1788.
+With an area of 5,567 square miles, 250 miles of shoreline, and a population of 3.5 million, it is easy to see why there may not be many ghost towns within the state lines.

 There are 8 ghost towns in Connecticut.
 The state has an extensive history from the first settlers to the present day.
-The ghost towns and historical locations add an extra layer of adventure and understanding for curious minds.
+The ghost towns and historical locations add more adventure and understanding for curious minds.

 While the state may not have many ghost towns, it is famous for making history in other ways.
 In 1895, Connecticut became home to the first hamburger, the first polaroid camera in 1934, a helicopter in 1939, and welcomed color television in 1948.